surifirstpin/Acubi_documentation/Version.5/Calculated_Column.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/d90ab34e275e9daaab297e54345228bcad1986f9/images/New_version5/UD_CalculatedColumn_image2.png)

 **Image 2**
-- **Field name :** unique identifier name to refer calculated column.
+- **Field name:**   Unique identifier name to refer calculated column.

-- **Label :** specify a identifier name to calculated column the way it should be displayed in the data table.
+- **Label:**             Specify a identifier name to calculated column the way it should be displayed in the data table.

-- **Data Type :** data type format for the result (string,number).
+- **Data Type:**    Data type format for the result (string,number).

-- **Field Type :** derives whether the result is dimension or measure.
+- **Field Type :**   Derives whether the result is dimension or measure.

-- **Calculation :** Derive a expressions, enter $ symbol in calculation window, it will display list of functions and fields available for executing arithmetical & logical expressions in calculated column section or else you can choose your functionality manually by selecting the suitable functions available on right side of the screen.
+- **Calculation:**  Derive a expressions, enter $ symbol in calculation window, it will display list of functions and fields available for executing arithmetical & logical expressions in calculated column section or else you can choose your functionality manually by selecting the suitable functions available on right side of the screen.

 > **Note :** Replace Dollar Symbol with Hashtag to fetch the appropriate data.

--  **Calculate on Raw data :**   if enabled the calculation is applied on all rows irrespective of grouping and pivot, if disabled calculation applied on abstract values.
+-  **Calculate on Raw data:**   if enabled the calculation is applied on all rows irrespective of grouping and pivot, if disabled calculation applied on abstract values.

 ***Example I : To Find the Column total of a measure value***
 ```